Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Redfern's median income among taxpayers was $68,489 and average income stood at $96,484 during financial year 2022.
-This compares to Greater Sydney's figures of $56,994 and $80,856 respectively.
-According to the Wage Price Index growth of 12.61% since financial year 2022, current estimates for Redfern would be approximately $77,125 (median) and $108,651 (average) as of September 2025.
-Individual earnings in Redfern stand out at the 90th percentile nationally, with a figure of $1,178 weekly.
-In terms of income distribution, 24.9% of Redfern's population falls within the $1,500 - $2,999 income range, consisting of 3,877 individuals.
-This is consistent with broader trends across regional levels showing 30.9% in the same category.
-Notably, 36.5% of Redfern's population earns above $3,000 weekly, indicating strong economic capacity throughout the area.
-High housing costs consume 21.6% of income, but despite this, disposable income places Redfern at the 64th percentile nationally.
+The median income among taxpayers in Redfern SA2 was $68,489 in financial year 2022.
+The average income stood at $96,484 during the same period.
+These figures compare to Greater Sydney's median and average incomes of $56,994 and $80,856 respectively.
+By September 2025, estimates suggest the median income will be approximately $77,125 and the average income around $108,651, factoring in a Wage Price Index growth of 12.61% since financial year 2022.
+Individual earnings in Redfern stand at the 89th percentile nationally, with weekly earnings of $1,178.
+In terms of income distribution, 24.9% of Redfern's population falls within the $1,500 - 2,999 income range, consistent with broader trends across regional levels showing 30.9% in the same category.
+A substantial proportion of high earners (36.5%) is observed above the $3,000/week threshold, indicating strong economic capacity throughout Redfern.
+High housing costs consume 21.6% of income, but despite this, disposable income ranks at the 64th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income